jreiche/aeo_radar/3_3_Sentinel_1_time_series_analysis.md

 var button = ui.Button({label: 'View time series', onClick: s1_timeseries})
 print(button)
 ```
+1.	select a geometry point by clicking on the label in the map field
+2.	create the point by clicking on the desired pixel in the map
+3.	a geometry should be visible above the source code editor field
+4.	run the entire script
+5.	press the “View time series” bottom in the console

 ![fig](/figures/figure_11.png)
 <sub>Figure 1.
 RGB of the first quantile median composites of 2018, 2019 and 2020 for Sentinel-1 VV polarization and highlighted steps necessary to create time series plots in GEE. </sub>